voyanttools/dialogica/index.md

 **Note**: We are writing this one chapter every couple of days.
 Send links and thoughts to [@VoyantTools on Twitter](https://twitter.com/VoyantTools).

 1. [Introduction](/intro.md): What is Dialogica?
-Ideas for using Voyant in your teaching.
+What is our pedagogical philosophy and our general model?
 1. [E-Texts and Analysis](/etexts.md): Introducing Voyant and text analysis.

     Download: [Walkthrough 1: What is an electronic text and how can we study it?](https://drive.google.com/drive/u/0/folders/1a2VRBO_vULjZ7t5t2DA8wMN0hQNC18zw)